Enrique Iglesias: 1999–2007: English market success

-2001–2002: Escape and Quizas

 In 2001, Iglesias released his second English-language album Escape.
 Where most of the Latin crossover acts of the previous year experienced some difficulty matching the record sales of their first English-language albums, Iglesias actually went on to sell even more with the album being certified Diamond for shipments of over 10 million copies.
 The album's first single, "Hero", became a number-one hit in the United Kingdom, and in many other countries.
 The entire album was co-written by Iglesias.
 Escape is his biggest commercial success to date.
 The singles "Escape" and "Don't Turn Off the Lights" became radio staples, placing highly or topping various charts both in North America and elsewhere.
-A second edition of the album was released internationally and contained a new version of one of Iglesias' favorite tracks, "Maybe", as well as a duet with Lionel Richie called "To Love a Woman".
+A second edition of the album was released internationally and contained a new version of one of Iglesias's favorite tracks, "Maybe", as well as a duet with Lionel Richie called "To Love a Woman".

 Iglesias capitalized on the album's success with his "One-Night Stand World Tour" consisting of fifty sold-out shows in sixteen countries.
 Including Radio City Music Hall and three consecutive nights in London's Royal Albert Hall, the tour ended with a big show at Lia Manoliu Stadium in Bucharest, Romania.
-The concert launched MTV Romania, with the video for "Love to See You Cry" being the first to be shown on the channel.
+The concert launched MTV Romania, with the video for "Love to See You Cry" being the first music video to be shown on the channel.
 In 2002, Iglesias decided to release a fourth Spanish-language album titled Quizás (Perhaps).
 A more polished musical production than his previous Spanish albums and containing more introspective songs, the album's title track is a song about the strained relationship Iglesias has with his famous father.

 The album debuted at number twelve on the Billboard 200 albums chart, the highest placement of a Spanish-language album on the chart at that period.
 Quizás sold a million copies in a week, making it the fastest-selling album in Spanish in five years.
 All three singles released from the album all ended up topping the Latin chart, giving Iglesias a total of sixteen number ones on the chart.
 He currently holds the record for the most number-one singles on Billboard's Latin Chart.
 With the song "Para Qué La Vida" Iglesias reached a million spins on U.S. radio becoming the first Latin act to do so.
 The video to the song "Quizás" was the first Spanish-language music video to be added to the selection on MTV's popular show Total Request Live.The album went on to win the Latin Grammy Award for Best Pop Vocal Album.
 That year he embarked on an arena tour of the Americas.
 The "Don't Turn Off the Lights" tour was completed in the summer of 2002, with two sold-out nights in Madison Square Garden and another two in Mexico's National Auditorium.
 The tour finished with a single show in the Roberto Clemente Coliseum in San Juan, Puerto Rico.